eProsima/Fast-DDS-docs/docs/fastddsgen/usage/usage.rst

      - Sets a specific directory as a temporary directory.
    * - -typeros2
      - Generates type naming compatible with ROS 2.
-   * - -typesc
-     - Generates string and sequence types compatible with C.
    * - -version
      - Shows the current version of eProsima *Fast DDS-Gen*.